-7.8 The extensive support offered by the Cambridge collegiate system ensures that the University has one of the best rates of student retention in the sector (currently 98.4%25).
+7.11 The extensive support offered by the Cambridge collegiate system ensures that the University has one of the best rates of student retention in the sector (currently 98.8%).
 Nonetheless, increased levels of fee debt present significant challenges that are difficult to predict.
-A secondary objective will therefore be to ensure that retention rates correspond at least to the HESA benchmark for non-continuation rates in the year following entry for full time first degree entrants.
-This benchmark is currently 1.9%26.
+A secondary objective will therefore be to ensure that the University maintains its position in relation to the HESA benchmark on non-continuation of full time degree entrants in higher education following year of entry.
+Taking an average of the five years from 2008-09 to 2012-13, that figure is 2.1%.